Do your regenerative procedure use embryonic stem cells?

 Are there any special instructions?

 You are restricted from the use of non-steroidal anti-inflammatory medications (NSAIDs) one week prior to the procedure and throughout the course of treatments.
-Initially the procedure may cause some localized soreness and discomfort.
-Ice may be applied to the area as needed.

 How soon can I resume my regular physical activities?